-Postseason, the matched GSI/otolith samples collected inseason will be used to estimate weekly contributions of wild and enhanced sockeye salmon stocks in the District 111 drift gillnet fishery.
-Additionally, GSI analysis will provide seasonal estimates of age-specific stock composition for all major contributing age classes (>5%) for use in brood tables (Appendix C.2).
-These estimates are produced with a mark- and age-enhanced genetic mixed-stock analysis (MAGMA) model, which is an extension of the Pella-Masuda GSI model (Pella and Masuda 2001) that incorporates paired otolith mark and scale-age data.
+Postseason, we will estimate weekly contributions of wild and enhanced sockeye salmon stocks in the District 111 drift gillnet fishery using paired otolith, scale, and genetic samples.
+This postseason analysis will use a mark- and age-enhanced genetic mixed-stock analysis (MAGMA) model, which is an extension of the Pella-Masuda GSI model (Pella and Masuda 2001) that incorporates paired otolith mark and scaleage data into the genetic stock composition analysis.
+The MAGMA results will be used to estimate final contributions of wild and enhanced Taku River sockeye salmon stocks to the weekly harvests in District 111.
+Additionally, the MAGMA analysis will provide seasonal estimates of age-specific stock composition for all major contributing age classes (>5%) for use in brood tables (Appendix C.2).
 Age-specific stock composition estimates are only provided at the annual level because weekly sample sizes are not sufficient to meet precision standards.
+U.S. Personal Use sockeye salmon harvest stock composition analysis will be based on postseason estimates of the Canadian lower Taku River commercial fishery.